ricallinson/pi-pxe-boot/README.md

 	tail -F /var/log/daemon.log

-When a client successfully connects you'll see log lines on the conversation.
+When a client successfully connects you'll see log lines of the conversation as it attempts to network boot.

 ### Serve a Filesystem

-Now the PXe enabled clients are successfully requesting a filesystem we need to provide one.
-For this example we'll use NFS to serve our filesystem.
+Now the PXE enabled clients can successfully request a filesystem we need to provide one.
+For this example we'll use NFS to serve one.

 	sudo apt-get install nfs-kernel-server
 	echo "/nfs/client1 *(rw,sync,no_subtree_check,no_root_squash)" | sudo tee -a /etc/exports